jaoneol/jaoneol.github.io/_posts/Docker/2024-10-10-Docker-Setup6.md

             "path": "nvidia-container-runtime"
         }
     }
-}(base) jaoneol@DESKTOP-B7GM3C5:~$
+}

+(base) jaoneol@DESKTOP-B7GM3C5:~$ sudo systemctl restart docker (base) jaoneol@DESKTOP-B7GM3C5:~$
 ```

 ## *Running a Sample Workload with Docker*

 After you install and configure the toolkit and install an NVIDIA GPU Driver, you can verify your installation by running a sample workload.
-I wrote this based on [NVIDIA]https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/sample-workload.html) to install the NVIDIA Container Toolkit.
+I wrote this based on [NVIDIA](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/sample-workload.html) to install the NVIDIA Container Toolkit.

 - 1.Run a sample CUDA container
 	`sudo docker run --rm --runtime=nvidia --gpus all ubuntu:24.04 nvidia-smi`